 Dr. Michael F. Rice

-Since 2007, Dr. Michael Rice has served as superintendent of Kalamazoo Public Schools (KPS).
-During this time, KPS has improved student achievement in all areas; doubled the number of students taking Advanced Placement (AP) courses and almost tripled the number of AP courses that students take; increased high school graduation rates; grown by more than 1,300 students (roughly 13 percent); added a dual language elementary school, an alternative middle school, a comprehensive middle school, and an alternative high school program; and built three schools.
+During his time at KPS, the district improved student achievement in all areas; doubled the number of students taking Advanced Placement (AP) courses and almost tripled the number of AP courses that students take; increased high school graduation rates; grew by more than 1,300 students (roughly 13 percent); added a dual language elementary school, an alternative middle school, a comprehensive middle school, and an alternative high school program; and built three schools.